Table of Contents

 Chargify pricing uses a three-tiered model for businesses of different sizes and needs.
 The first two tiers are:

-• It includes features such as intelligent dunning, SaaS insights, testing and production environments, unlimited payment gateways, integrations with QuickBooks and Xero, and RESTful APIs.
+- It includes intelligent dunning, SaaS insights, testing and production environments, unlimited payment gateways, integrations with QuickBooks and Xero, and RESTful APIs.

-• It includes all of the features in the Scaling tier, as well as advanced features such as events-based billing, customer hierarchies, forecasting, revenue recognition, and more.
+- It includes all of the features in the Scaling tier and advanced features such as events-based billing, customer hierarchies, forecasting, revenue recognition, and more.

 Stripe vs. Chargify: Reviews